edyarr/Twine_Workshop/CheatSheet_I.md

     * Go to the [YouTube](https://www.youtube.com/) video you want to copy
     * Go to the `"Share"` link
     * Select the option `< >`, which means that the platform provides the code to embed the video directly on your page.
     * Copy the code you'll find.
-It look like the following:
+It looks like the following:
         * `<iframe width= "560" height= "315" src="https://www.youtube.com/embed/k9wSW51sbuE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>`